 A good example of a rhythm/timing issue is playing the correct note but slightly early or late.
 Another example could be not holding a tied note for the right duration.

-We found some inconsistencies with the color-coded feedback, such as:
+I found some inconsistencies with the color-coded feedback, such as:

 - playing the correct notes, but the wrong lengths still scored 100%,